Venezuela at the 2016 Summer Olympics: Golf

 Venezuela has entered one golfer into the Olympic tournament.
 Jhonattan Vegas (world no. 240) qualified directly among the top 60 players for the men's event based on the IGF World Rankings as of July 11, 2016.

 Gymnastics

 Artistic

-Venezuela has entered one artistic gymnast for the first time into the Olympic competition.
+Venezuela entered one artistic gymnast into the Olympic competition.
 Jessica López confirmed her third straight Olympic appearance by securing a spot in the women's apparatus and all-around events at the Olympic Test Event in Rio de Janeiro.